droglenc/NCMTH107/modules/CE/RRegression_CE2.md

 ## Cricket Chirps and Temperature
 <img src="zimgs/cricket.jpg" alt="Cricket" class="img-right">
 It has been said that temperature can be estimated from the number of cricket chirps heard.
 To determine if this relationship existed, an entomologist recorded the number of chirps in a 15-second interval by crickets held at different temperatures.
-The data for their study are found in [Chirps.csv](https://raw.githubusercontent.com/droglenc/NCData/master/Chirps.csv).
+The data for their study are found in Chirps.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/Chirps.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/Chirps_meta.txt)).
 Load these data into R and produce results that can be used to answer the questions below.

 1. What is the response variable?
 1. What is the explanatory variable?